AndreNicolai/pupil-docs/developer-docs/unity.md

 **Blink**

 A barebones implementation for users who do not need gaze data or want a simple example on how to subscribe to a topic and read data from the socket.
 As suggested by its name, this demo utilizes the Blink_Detection Pupil plugin.
 It does not require to run through the calibration process.
-While dictionary setup is usually kept within PupilTools, BlinkDemoManager contains all blink-specific variants to give a better overview of what is involved.
+While dictionary setup is usually kept within PupilTools, BlinkDemo contains all blink-specific variants to give a better overview of what is involved.
 This includes starting/stopping the plugin, un-/subscribing to `blinks` and receiving the dictionary packages from Pupil.

 **Frame Publishing**